derek-will/SocketCANSharp/README.md

 * J1939EngineSpeedTransmit : Simple application that sends the J1939 Engine Speed signal a couple of different ways using SocketCAN#
 * CanNetlinkReader : Simple application that reads out CAN interface information using Netlink through various options offered by the SocketCAN# library
 * J1939Sniffer : Basic J1939 bus sniffer utility to illustrate how to use SocketCAN# to monitor a J1939 network.
+* CanGatewayConfigTool : Sample application which adds a CAN GW rule, tests it, and then clears all CAN GW rules.

 ### Additional Information: